-Every client and resident in our accommodation-based services will receive a copy of this, and have it explained to them on first receiving a service from St Anne's and at regular intervals thereafter.
+Every client and resident in St Anne's accommodation-based services will receive a copy of this, and have it explained to them on first receiving a service from St Anne's and at regular intervals thereafter.

 In all other services this information will be made available through leaflets/posters and in regular correspondence with the client.